F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 There are many unit and integration tests located in src/java/test.
-It contains a mix of unit tests which can run in isolation, but also integration tests which require the existence of a stocks mariadb database or do access the local file system.
+It contains a mix of unit tests which can run in isolation, but also integration tests which require the existence of a stocks PostgreSQL database or do access the local file system.
 They only test small parts of the system in isolation.

 #### Integration Test Database Setup

-To run the tests you need a mariadb stocks instance.
+To run the tests you need a PostgreSQL stocks instance.
 It can be created by importing the deploy-server/config/schema.sql script into a newly created database.
 No data imports are needed.
 Then configure your profile for running inside the server pom.xml, or adapt your setup to match an existing